level-level/Clarkson-Theme/core/docs/templates.md

 so `index.php` will become `index.twig` or `archive-company.php` with `archive-company.twig`, and still have all Posts or Custom Post Types available in `objects` variable a.k.a. __"all the posts from The Loop"__.

 ## Custom templates
-If you would like to create a custom page template then create a file that is prefixed with `template-`, so it will become `template-headquater.twig`.
+If you would like to create a custom page template then create a file that is prefixed with `template-`, so it will become `template-headquarter.twig`.
 This template can be selected through the regular Page template dropdown.

 ### Register a custom template for Custom Post Types <small><ins>Since 0.2.1</ins></small>
 If you would like to make a custom template available for a Custom Post Type (WP 4.7) then you will have to register this specific post type via the  `clarkson_core_templates_types_for_%TEMPLATE_NAME.twig%`.

 ~~~php